 V8 Engine

 The V8 engine is also known as the Eight-Cylinder engine.
 These Eight-cylinder engines have the cylinder setting either of V-type or vertical straight.
-The V8 is the engine that represents American motoring, but it is loved all around the world.
+The V8 is the engine that represents American motoring, but it is loved worldwide.

-The V8 engine gets its name from having a cylinder block in the shape of a “V” and it is having eight cylinders.
+The V8 engine gets its name from having a cylinder block shaped like a “V” with eight cylinders.

-The angle is V is 90°.
-When piston N0.1 on the left is at T.D.C. the piston No.1 on the right is completing half of its downward stroke.
+The angle V is 90°.
+When piston N0.1 on the left is at T.D.C., piston No.1 on the right completes half of its downward stroke.

-Although the primary inertia forces are balanced in V-8 engines, the secondary forces are out of balance and tend to induce a horizontal vibration which generally requires the use of a friction damper on neutralizing it.
+Although the primary inertia forces are balanced in V-8 engines, the secondary forces are out of balance and tend to induce a horizontal vibration which generally requires using a friction damper to neutralize it.

-Different V-8 manufacturers number their cylinder differently and thus firing order numbering systems are different.
-This engine operates under the same basic principles as any other gasoline four-stroke engine.
+Different V-8 manufacturers number their cylinders differently; thus, firing order numbering systems differ.
+This engine operates under the same basic principles as gasoline four-stroke engines.

 V8 Engine Working [How Each Cylinder Works]